UPDATE: New Milford Woman Shot In Elmwood Park Expected To Survive, Suspect's Truck Found - NewsBreak

 A Bergen County Regional SWAT team made entry at the home, but Allandale wasn't there, Elmwood Park Police Chief Michael Foligno said.

-It turns out he'd fled in a white Dodge Ram pickup truck with a snow plow on the front, which responders said was found abandoned later that night along Route 20 in Paterson.
+It turns out he'd fled in a white Dodge Ram pickup truck with a snow plow on the front, which responders said was found overnight Wednesday, Dec.
+28, in Paterson.

-Authorities believed Allandale might have gone into the Passaic River.
-Searches to this point haven't turned up anything.
+At one point, authorities believed Allandale might have gone into the Passaic River.